What They are Looking for in this Application Essay Question

 Does this sound like a lot to think about?
 It is.
 But it is precisely this level of planning and accompanying work that most often separates the Ivy league and other top-notch students from their peers at the slightly less competitive schools.

-Choose an application essay topic you feel passionate about.
+Choose a topic you feel passionate about.
 Think about this carefully before you begin writing.
 All the time in the world revising the writing won’t be very effective if the topic is not optimal for you.